KireinaHoro/research-plan/main.typ

 )

-Further administrative tasks may be assigned to the Doctoral Student based on research, teaching, and study workload as agreed upon with the supervising professor.
+Further administrative tasks may be assigned to the Doctoral Student based on research, teaching, and studying workload as agreed upon with the supervising professor.

 #pagebreak(weak: true)